echowings/echowings.github.io/content/post/vyos/how-to-fix-http-api-async-not-support/index.en.md

 ---

 For a long time ago, When I try to implement some automation job with vyos api, when mutiple client call a server side api, will make the server `config.boot` cut off.
-When the server of vyos reboot, the configuration will broken and not working well.
+When the server of vyos reboot, the configuration will broken and not working anymore.

 After report the bug to vyos developer team.
 They tell me that this is the miss configration of http-api issue.
-But it can be patch by change some code of `/usr/libexec/vyos/services/vyos-http-api-server`.
+But it can be patch by modify the file`/usr/libexec/vyos/services/vyos-http-api-server`.

 After patch the api source code. it works well.
-Here is the solution to modify the code.
+Here is the solution.
 ## Create Script
 ```bash
 tee  /config/scripts/patch_api_trunk_bug.sh << "EOF"